 So how important is it to have a degree?

 In most circumstances the requirements to teach English overseas will include a bachelor’s degree.
-This is particularly true of destinations like Vietnam, China, South Korea and Colombia among others where a bachelor’s degree is a prerequisite to signing up and being offered a job.
+This is particularly true of destinations like Thailand, Vietnam, China, South Korea and Colombia among others where a bachelor’s degree is a prerequisite to signing up and being offered a job.

 A lot of the time the local governments set these rules but occasionally it’s the schools or language centers who set this requirement and with the sheer number of degree-holding applicants applying, particularly from North America, there is no short supply of qualified would-be teachers.